vayunsoni/photon_weave/JOSS2024/paper.md

 Photon Weave places a special focus on so called `Envelope`.
 An `Envelope` represents a pulse of light, where all photons are indistinguishable and have the same polarization, representing $`\mathcal{F}\otimes\mathcal{P}`$ space.
 At the creation time, when the spaces are separable their states are contained in the respective `Fock` and `Polarization` instances.
 Along with the states, the `Envelope` contains additional information in the form of wavelength as well as temporal profile.

 ### CompositeEnvelopes
+When envelopes are interacting, for example in the case of beam splitter, the state needs to be joined further.
+In that situation the appropriate state is pulled from other state containers into a product state.
+Photon Weave tries to construct minimal product spaces, resulting in joining only the spaces which must be joined together with spaces which are already joined with the afforementioned spaces.
+This container automates can hold multiple separate product spaces, which can easily be accessed from any of the participating state container instance.
+Further, `CompositeEnvelope` can be merged with another `CompositeEnvelope`, allowing for joining of states belonging to both Composite Envelopes.
+Since in principle any rudimentary state can interract with any other state, also `CustomState` instances can be places into a `CompositeEnvelope`.

+### Operations

+### Quantum Channels

+### Measuring